| Blue Ridge Journal |

 March 2005

 One may wonder – and here original documentation would be helpful – about the debate in Heaven that led to the decision to require God's people to kill animals in order to please Him.
 Of course our wondering is fruitless, but it seems not unlikely that someone, perhaps the Son or an archangel, may have expressed doubts about the nexus between killing animals, justifying sins, and mollifying the angry Jehovah.
-But God the Father works on a whole different level of wisdom, and many things that make little sense to lesser beings, never mind ordinary mortals, are beautifully and necessarily connected in His mind.
+It may also seem a bit odd that Jehovah – the true God – should choose the same mollification procedure as all the other tribal gods (the false gods) had chosen: the offering of animal blood; but ours is not to question that.
+God the Father works on a whole different level of wisdom, and many things that make little sense to lesser beings like mortal man, are beautifully and necessarily connected in His mind.

 But after several thousand years of such bloody gifts, God apparently decided to change His method.
 Perhaps He thought, in His inimitable way: "Enough of this quadruped blood.
 Now let's just have one giant final bloody sacrifice to please Me, and I'll use that to forgive everybody from now on."
-And here the divine reasoning gets a little fuzzy for us mortals: He wants a rrreally big sacrifice, so an animal won't do.
-Even a human being won't do.
-One can imagine He then thought of sacrificing an angel, but even that was inadequately fine blood.
-There was then only one possibility left for a blood sacrifice, namely a part of God Himself.
-At this point it was convenient that God comes apart into three apparitions, because it meant that one apparition could be sent to the Earth to be sacrificed to Himself, while another took care of business in Heaven.
+And here the divine reasoning gets a little fuzzy for us mortals: He wants a rrreally big sacrifice, so an animal wouldn't do.
+Even a human being wouldn't do.
+One can imagine He then thought of sacrificing an angel, but even that was inadequately fine blood (it has actually not yet been theologically determined whether angels have blood).
+There was then only one possibility left for the ultimate blood sacrifice, namely a part of God Himself (though it has been determined that God is bloodless in His natural state).
+At this point it was convenient that God comes apart into three apparitions (this is where He becomes the Christian trinitarian God), because it meant that one apparition could be sent to Earth, posing as a man with actual blood, to be sacrificed to Himself, while the Others took care of business in Heaven.

 Again we don't have a first-hand account, but we can imagine that some heavenly being with a lesser level of understanding might have puzzled aloud over the meaning of God sacrificing a part of Himself to Himself.
 The traditional sacrifices of goats and lambs were after all offers of property that the sinner owned: When he sacrificed a goat it was a real sacrifice; he no longer had the goat.
 But sacrificing a part of God ...?
 Who is sacrificing what to whom here?
 We can't know how such a heavenly gadfly might have been instructed in his/her/its error, but we can be pretty sure correction was forthcoming.
 In any case, the mystery of God sacrificing Himself to Himself, and thereby rescuing His own creatures from His own wrath and sentence of eternal damnation, is perfectly understood by God but is naturally hidden from mere mortals.

 But here we are on Good Friday.
 And we're mourning.
 But should we be?
 Wasn't the crucifixion God's very act of redemption?
 Wasn't the salvation of millennia of believers assured at that moment?
 Isn't "Good" Friday actually a good and joyful day?
-It must be, if we understand the basics of God's plan: He got Himself killed to satisfy His own demand for a blood sacrifice.
-And therefore He doesn't have to send us to hell.
+It must be, if we understand the basics of God's plan: He got a part of Himself killed to satisfy His own demand for a blood sacrifice to expiate all of mankind's sins against Him and assuage His infinite anger.
+And therefore He doesn't have to torture us by burning in everlasting hellfire.
 That's the message of Good Friday, and it's a message of joy and gladness.

 © 2005 H. Paul Lillebo